Muhd-Mairaj/flask-react-project/README.md

 If you tried to test the application, it would appear pretty basic.
 In its current stage, priority was given to:
 - Authentication and Security features,
 - Developing a good code structure to promote adding features and to reduce future development time,
-  - e.g splitting code into directories "pages" for the different routes and "contexts" for [React Contexts](https://reactjs.org/docs/context.html).. etc.
+  - e.g splitting code into directories "pages" for the different routes and "contexts" for [React Contexts](https://reactjs.org/docs/context.html), etc.
   - Moving all the code involving interaction with the API to a seperate class, available to use throughout the application
-  - etc..
+  - etc...

 ### Project Descrition